 - With any luck, your compressor will start working again.

-If your fridge is still not cooling properly after cleaning the coils, then you may need to contact a qualified technician and have your appliance inspected.
+If your fridge is still not cooling properly after cleaning the coils, then you may need to try another method mentioned in this blog.

 Tripped Circuit Breaker